FrendEr/mock-man/README.md

 ```

-- `mockman -p ./data/user.json -P 8080 -v` : start a server on port 8080, read local file `./data/user.json` and show on the browser.
+- *mockman -p ./data/user.json -P 8080 -v*
+> start a server on port 8080, read local file `./data/user.json` and show on the browser.

 ```javascript